 The Freedom Trail is a 2.5 mile stretch that houses 16 sites all about the Revolutionary War.
-You’ll be able to get a great insight to how folk would have lived in 1770.
+You’ll be able to get a great insight into how folk would have lived in 1770.
 You’ll be able to visit the buildings which had an important role in igniting the American Revolution.
 One of these buildings will include the home of Paul Revere.

 Boston has quite a lot of Burrito joints but the one you need to scout out is Anna’s Taqueria, voted best in the City for 2014.
 They serve affordable, authentic Mexican food that doesn’t skimp out on taste.
 There are a few street vendors across the city for you to choose from.